 Great job reading this far!
 You’ve just completed the Eagle Project preparation phase and are now ready to move onto the fun part: Actually making your project happen!
 This is your opportunity to turn your helpful idea into a reality.
 You only get one shot at your Eagle project, so try your best to make it count!

 Soon it’ll be time for you to learn about Eagle Project Execution!
-To do that, check out my article on How to Run a Successful Eagle Scout Service Project (in progress).
+To do that, check out my article on How to Run a Successful Eagle Scout Service Project.
 In it, we’ll be covering each of the points below, in detail:

 - Keeping Your Volunteers up to Date and Motivated